|

 because travel is too dangerous?
 Yet people will still flock to football

 games and shopping malls in that same, dangerous weather.
-This clearly shows
+Now, when people

-what many people believe to be most real for them, doesnt
+to determine what they believe to be most real and precious, is

 it? |